WLAW-FM: History

-On December 14, 2010, just four days after it was announced that Clear Channel/Muskegon would replace WSHZ's adult contemporary format with WMUS and its Country format, WEFG-FM dropped its sports format as "The Champ" to pick up WSHZ's former one as "Sunny FM" WWSN.
+On December 14, 2010, just four days after it was announced that Clear Channel/Muskegon would replace WSHZ's adult contemporary format with WMUS and its country format, WEFG-FM dropped its sports format as "The Champ" to pick up WSHZ's former one as "Sunny FM" WWSN.
 This marked the second time since 1996 that another station had used the "Sunny" moniker other than WSNX, whose call letters once matched that handle.
 Sister station WVIB was known as Sunny FM for a time until 2004.

 On April 1, 2019, the WWSN call sign and its "Sunny" adult contemporary format moved to 92.5 FM, swapping frequencies with country-formatted WLAW, which moved to 97.5 FM.
 On August 24, 2021, the station changed its call sign to WLAW-FM.

 WLAW-FM and simulcast partner WLAW went silent in March 2025.
-They were of 11 Cumulus stations to close the weekend of March 14, as part of a larger shutdown of underperforming Cumulus stations.
+They were of 11 Cumulus Media stations to close the weekend of March 14, as part of a larger shutdown of underperforming Cumulus stations.
+The WLAW stations' tower leases were rejected as part of Cumulus's chapter 11 bankruptcy in March 2026; on March 12, Cumulus requested the cancellation of the WLAW-FM license.